JuliaDynamics/DiscreteEvents.jl/docs/src/index.md

 A Julia package for discrete event simulation.

-`Sim.jl` introduces a `Clock` and allows to schedule and evaluate arbitrary Julia expressions at their scheduled time or at each tick.
+`Sim.jl` introduces a `Clock` and allows to schedule and call arbitrary Julia functions or expressions at their scheduled time or at each tick.

 ## Installation